 - Dairy-free milk substitutes all perform differently in a recipe.
 I find coconut milk to be the most unpredictable with gluten free flour blends.
 This would be a great experiment with kids!

 I hope you are staying home safe away from crowds.
 We are hunkering down and we don't plan to go out and about very much in the next few weeks.
+Check out these easy gluten free lunch ideas for packed lunches!

 I leave you with my best gluten free chicken recipes.
 Each of these chicken recipes is not only kid-friendly, but many are ready in under 30 minutes!